 The impetus for this exhibition has come from the public discourse around its title, of what it means to be ‘unAustralian’.
 The exhibition engages with the moral and ethical undertones of this loaded rejoinder, that has entered more popularly into our national political lexicon, of how this is defined and by whom.
 Terror Nullius by Soda_Jerk forms the central focus point of the exhibition, a work that aptly looks at Australia’s national mythology, encompassing ideas of visibility and inclusion.

-This exhibition will take place at Artspace just prior to the official 250th anniversary celebrations for Captain Cook’s first voyage to Australia.
+This exhibition took place at Artspace just prior to the official 250th anniversary celebrations for Captain Cook’s first voyage to Australia.
 This is an opportunity to engage critically with this moment in Australia’s colonial history and to examine the meaning of ‘arrival’ as a continuum within this country that has seen ongoing immigration historically and contemporaneously.

 ABOUT THE ARTISTS